mooresea/lassa-model/README.md

 		1. admin: 1 or 2<br />
 		2. reversion rate: 0,3,6 (%)<br />
 		3. Indicator whether to use FOI estimates from step4 or from step4alt (ensemble model): 1 or 2	<br />
-*Note: to successfully complete this analysis for the 2nd administrative level, the zip file containing population data, adm_2_pop_upd.z, will first need to be unzipped.<br />

 <br />
 To also complete the analysis that uses regression models to estimate FOI the following additional scripts should be run:<br />
 A. step4alt_model_foi_estimation.R<br />